Office of Residence Life

 Students are responsible for the proper care and use of community property and facilities.
 Building/floor residents will collectively share financial responsibility for damage in public areas resulting from inappropriate behavior when persons responsible for the damage are known to be building/floor residents, but not identified.

 Sports and sports-related activities are to be conducted in appropriate areas outside buildings.
-Roller blades, skateboards, roller shoes, wheel board, hoverboards and electric scooters are not to be used in any residence hall or dining facility, nor should bicycles be ridden inside residence halls.
-All bicycles should be safely secured on bike racks provided outside residence halls.
+Bicycles, roller blades, skateboards, roller shoes, one-wheel boards, hoverboards, and electric scooters are not to be used indoors in any residence halls or dining facilities.
+All bicycles and/or electric scooters should be safely secured on bike racks outside, or in bike rooms inside, the residence halls.

-Remote-control toys are not to be operated in hallways.
+Remote-control toys/cars are not to be operated in hallways.
 Staff members reserve the right to confiscate equipment used in violation of this policy.
-Note that toy guns are prohibited in residence halls.
+Note that toy guns, including Nerf guns and squirt guns, are prohibited in residence halls.

-Flyers are not permitted to be put under doors in residence halls unless done so by the hall director or designee.
+Flyers are not permitted to be put under doors in residence halls unless done so by the Residence Life Coordinator or designee.

-No groups and/or organizations outside of residence life will be permitted to table in the residence halls until further notice.
+No groups and/or organizations outside of Residence Life will be permitted to table in the residence halls without prior approval from the Residence Life Coordinator.

 Deliveries